Search for pair production of vector-like quarks in leptonic final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Physics object and event selection

 Reconstructed electrons are required to satisfy several quality criteria on observables such as the shower shape and the ratio of energy deposition in the ECAL to that in the HCAL~\cite{Khachatryan:2015hwa}.
 A multivariate discriminator is used to determine the quality of reconstructed electrons with two different degrees of stringency: ``tight'' and ``loose'', with average electron identification efficiencies of 90\% and 98\%, respectively.
 Misidentification rates are in the ranges 2--3\% for tight identification and 5--15\% for loose identification, depending on the electron's $\eta$~\cite{EGamma}.
 The reconstructed electrons are required to lie within the range $\abs{\eta} < 2.5$, excluding the barrel-endcap interface region of $1.44 < \abs{\eta} < 1.57$.
 During 2018 data taking, a detector failure in the HCAL caused jets to be misidentified as electrons, so electrons within the affected region (a range of $1.02$ in $\eta$ and $0.65$ in azimuthal angle $\phi$) are rejected in both the 2018 data and the corresponding simulation.

-For the SS dilepton channel, different measurements of each electron's charge must be consistent.
-For each electron, the two charge measurements based on track reconstruction must agree, and for electrons with $\pt < 100\GeV$ these measurements must also be consistent with a third measurement based on the $\phi$ angle difference between the pixel detector seed hits of the electron track and the linked ECAL cluster~\cite{B2G-17-014}.
+In the SS dilepton channel, different measurements of each electron's charge must be consistent.
+Three measurements are considered: two are based on electron track reconstruction, and a third is based on the $\phi$ angle difference between the pixel detector seed hits of the electron track and the linked ECAL cluster~\cite{B2G-17-014}.
+For each electron, the two charge measurements based on track reconstruction must agree, and for electrons with $\pt < 100\GeV$ all three measurements must agree.

 Muons are selected at two quality levels, ``tight'' and ``loose'', based on the number of muon chamber hits, the inner track impact parameter with respect to the PV, and the track fit $\chi^2$.
 The tight level has an efficiency of 95--99\% for identifying reconstructed muons and the loose level is over 99\% efficient, with misidentification rates for hadrons below 0.5\% in all cases~\cite{Sirunyan:2018}.
 Selected muons are required to be located within the detector acceptance region of $\abs{\eta} < 2.4$.